 9/2019, my first time recording with Jason LaFarge at Seizure's Palace in Gowanus, Brooklyn, with tenor saxophonist Lior Milliger's trio with bass legend Hilliard Greene.
 Listening to the rough mix right now, the music was captured incredibly by Jason and this will be an album of all-knives-out Freejazz in best Charles-Gayle-tradition.
 Greene played with Gayle for years.
 Gayle's albums Streets and Touching On Trane were highly influencial for Lior and myself.
 Streets was actually recorded here at Seizure's Palace by Jason!
 The trio communication was lit and we all left our butts at the studio ;-) My second recording session with my brand new BOSPHORUS cymbals and I'm loving them mercilessly!

 8/2019, last night TheTimHagansQuintet played a beautiful concert at JazzAtLincolnCenter's Dizzy'sClub feat.
 Jon Irabagon, Leo Genovese and Jay Anderson.
 Tim's compositions are incredible and incredibly fun to play and this band is on fire.
 I had a particularly good time, since this was also my first gig playing my brand new BOSPHORUS cymbals.
-I never had a set of cymbals like this, they sound, feel and look amazing!
+They sound, feel and look amazing!
 I'm over the moon being their latest endorser!

 07/2019, we had a great day at Tedesco Studios in New Jersey recording with the Michael Eaton/Sean Sonderegger Quartet 8 Bit Aesthetic with Shawn Lovato on bass.
 Everybody was on fire!
 The ruffs sound incredible, can't wait to hear the master!
 Hope it'll be released soon!
 JAZZ!